The angst of Devaki and pride of Yasodha were captured well. Vidya Saranyan

-Afantastic range of emotions, traditional music and the unique timbre of the Sanskrit language were the highpoints of ‘Krishna Leela Tarangini’ presented by senior dancer-teacher Roja Kannan.
+Afantastic range of emotions, traditional music and the unique timbre of the Sanskrit language were the highpoints of ‘Krishna Leela Tarangini’ presented by senior dancer-teacher Roja Kannan, at Sri YGP Auditorium, T. Nagar, Chennai.
 The rhythm of her feisty dancing ensured that episodes in the early life of Krishna were conveyed as colourful visuals full of vigour and joy.

 Narayana Tirtha’s opera is a much loved one and is seen as much on platforms disseminating bhakti as in classical dance and music performances.
 Roja’s interpretation brought in the human side of the story where one could see not just the ‘putra viraha’ or the angst for the infant felt by the parents Devaki and Vasudeva but also the awe of Yasodha and the glee of the incorrigible child who steals fresh butter.
 Yet it was not just the characterisation that attracted the audience.